These 10+ kid-friendly trips are fun and laughter for the whole family!

 Other Kid-Friendly Trips To Take In 2022

-San Antonio River Walk is fantastic and is a popular destination in the summertime – warning you now, it’s busy crazy in the summer.
+San Antonio River Walk is fantastic and is a popular destination in the summertime – warning you now, it’s busy and crazy in the summer.

-Hot Springs, Arkansas, has some fantastic places to dine, play, zip line, and beautiful gardens galore.
+Hot Springs, Arkansas, has some fantastic places to dine, and play, zip line, and beautiful gardens galore.
 I took a solo trip to Hot Springs a couple of years ago and had the time of my life …all by myself, lonesome!

 If you’re planning a kid-friendly trip, these trips are some of the most common options.
 Considering factors such as length of stay, age of your children, how much money you’ve saved or want to spend, you can plan a vacation that your kids will remember forever.
 And don’t forget, we live in a time where we need to take travel restrictions seriously.
 Be sure to read up on the places you have decided to go.
 I’ll tell you though – camping is your best bet!